Axolotl Care Hub Axolotl Care Hub The Complete Guide

 The infection creates inflammation and reduces the gill’s functional surface area for oxygen exchange.

-What to do: Keep the tank environment as stable and pristine as possible.
-Consult an experienced exotic veterinarian promptly for professional guidance and potential treatment options.
+What to do: Keep the tank environment stable and clean.
+Consult an experienced exotic veterinarian promptly for professional guidance if symptoms persist or worsen.

 Normal vs. Abnormal Breathing